sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 * **Scope.** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User stories.** What features will your app have?
 Set up your project and user stories in [Trello](https://trello.com).
 * **Wireframes.** Sketch out what each of your pages will look like and how they will work.
+Consider making a _paper prototype_ to demonstrate and/or test key user interactions.
-* **Object Models.** Draw out the model associations for your project in an entity relationship diagram (ERD).
+* **Object Models.** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
-* **Milestones.** Outline milestones/sprints to approach the implementation iteratively.
+* **Milestones.** What are major steps to completing the project, and when do you expect to work on each?
+* **Feasibility Check.** If you are using an external API or scraping a website, make sure you can get that data.
+If you are using a new tool, go through its getting started tutorial.
+We will ask to see your results.

 ### Completed project deliverables:

-* Link to Heroku hosted project, with core and flex technical requirements complete
+* Link to Heroku hosted project, with core and 3 flex technical requirements complete
 * Link to source code on GitHub
 * A `README` with the following:
   * `Description`: A paragraph-long elevator pitch of your project